Intel's smartphone guru angles for smooth landing

 Some experts believe Intel's proprietary architecture is ill-suited for mobile processors.
 Apple and other manufacturers rely on technology licensed by Britain's ARM Holdings.

-But Bell, who left Palm to join Intel more than a year ago, believes Medfield can hold its own against rival chips offered by the likes of Qualcomm Inc and Nvidia.
+But Bell, who left Palm to join Intel more than a year ago, believes Medfield can hold its own against rival chips offered by the likes of Qualcomm Inc (QCOM.O) and Nvidia (NVDA.O).

 "Based on our own internal research, we think Medfield is going to be very competitive in the time frame that it ships against anything in the market," he argued.